News in brief, spring 2016

 Taster day offers glimpse of uni life

-The Department of Journalism Studies has again opened its doors to school and college students from across the region to give a first-hand glimpse of university life.
+The The School of Journalism, Media and Communication has again opened its doors to school and college students from across the region to give a first-hand glimpse of university life.

 In the latest of a series of taster days, run in partnership with the Faculty of Social Sciences outreach team, staff from the department helped year 12 pupils prepare a news article and develop a TV bulletin.